 But we need an ego that is fully functional and not contracted with fear, overwhelmed by inner conflicts or fragmented as a result of trauma and stress.

 Why work on your ego?
 Basically the ego limits our freedom.
 Ego is formed on rejection, separation and fear.
+We develop a sense of self from early relationships with parents as a baby and later by defining ourselves by rejecting what is not us, you may have heard the toddler constantly saying 'no'.
 Your sense of who you are is based on past experience so your resulting ego-identity is really a constellation of past experiences and what other people told you you were.
 If you grew up in a loving caring family with parents who met your needs and saw you as the divine little being you were, things are probably okay.
-But if you had self-reject and mould yourself into someone in order to be accepted, if you were abused, bullied, felt unloved or had to adopt one of many strategies in order to survive in a crazy family then your ego organisation would have been affected.
+But if you had to self-reject and mould yourself into someone in order to be accepted, if you were abused, bullied, felt unloved or had to adopt one of many strategies in order to survive in a crazy family, then your ego organisation would have been affected.

 WE ARE NOT WHO WE THINK WE ARE - We are the product of our conditioning.

 Conditioning is the shaping of our sense of self and our mind based on the interaction between our biological pre-dispositions and our life-long experiences.

 We can never 'kill' or completely transcend our ego because it is embedded in our constant running thoughts, judgements and expectations.
 But we can gain greater awareness over how we are showing up in the world and the redundant strategies and defences we are using unconsciously.

 Our ego also contains our self image and identity as separate individuals that need to compare, compete and struggle to survive.
 The ego drives us toward a belief in scarcity keeping us constantly desperate and easily distracted.

 "We cannot solve problems with the same kind of thinking used to create them."
 Einstein.